 Whatever After by Sarah Mlynowski (ages 6 – 8) series

 Once upon a time, a regular girl and her brother accidentally fall into a fairy tale.
 And mess it all up.
 Whoops.
 We love all these funny mixed-up fairy tales for kids ages 6 to 9!

 Of Giants and Ice by Shelby Bach (ages 6 – 9) series

-When Rory finds out that her new after school club, Ever After School, is a fairy tale training school for characters.
-In fact, her first day she fights a real dragon!
+When Rory finds out that her new after-school club, Ever After School, is a fairy tale training school for characters.
+In fact, on her first day she fights a real dragon!
 We learn that all the kids will be assigned their own character in a familiar tale – and the chance to prove themselves.
-It’s also the beginning of acceptance for Rory – finding friends for the first time, and learning about herself.
+It’s also the beginning of acceptance for Rory – finding friends for the first time and learning about herself.
 Love it.
 (First in a series.)

 The Land of Stories by Chris Colfer (series) ages 8 – 12